uj-ydv/Homelab/README.md

 ### **Future Roadmap**
 - More Apps(Ofcourse)
 - Gitops : Either Argo or Flux(already have a repo with argo kustomization setup while playing around earlier)
-- Secrets Management : Infiscal
+- Secrets Management : Infiscal/Vault/SOPS?
 - Service Mesh(Only play around and not really deploy)
 - Kubernetes : Moving to Multi-Node Cluster